ucsb-cs56-projects/cs56-games-checkers/W18_proj00.md

 c.
 It can run, and there are two options command line and gui.
 In command line you have two user coordinate to move checkers.

-...In gui, you can click the checker to play with yourslef or a friend.
+   In gui, you can click the checker to play with yourslef or a friend.

 d...* As a user, I can play checker game with computer.